qual_logo.jpg

 CONFIRMATION

-You will be notified via email when your registration is received and when it is approved.
-ISA typically ships your class materials (manual, worksbook, etc) about three weeks prior to the class.
+You will be notified via email when your final registration is received and when it is approved.

-Applicants for TRAQ courses must register at least 30 days prior to the session they plan to attend.
 Registration will close 30 days prior to the course or earlier if the class reaches capacity.
-Be sure to build in time for your “pre-application” process with ISA if you dont hold an ISA approved credential (Steps 3-6 above).
+Be sure to build in time for your “pre-application” process with ISA if you dont hold an ISA approved credential (Steps 2-3 above).
 These classes often fill up quickly since class size is limited.
 Register as early as possible to avoid missing the location you want!

 CLASS SCHEDULE